March 29th, 2025

 Tummy Tucks

 To do this, incisions are made in a discreet location, usually along the bikini line, and the skin is pulled tight, and the excess skin is removed.
-If stretch marks appear on skin on the area where excess skin is being removed, then they too are removed along with it.
+If stretch marks appear on the skin in the area where excess skin is being removed, then they too are removed along with it.

 However, this is as far as a tummy tuck in Toronto, can help with stretch mark removal, and any marks outside of the surgical area (such as on the hips or breasts) are not treatable through this procedure.
 Furthermore, if a stretch mark extends outside of the surgical area on the stomach where excess skin is being removed, only part of the mark will be removed.